PRERNA-CHOUDHARY/CodeClause_Unit_converter/README.md

 - Improve the appearance of the application.

 ## Credits
-This application was created by Prerna Choudhary
+This application was created by Prerna Choudhary during CodeClause Internship

 #### Link 🔗: https://prerna-choudhary.github.io/CodeClause_Unit_converter/